noaione/vthell/README.md

 {"type": "channel", "data": "UC1uv2Oq6kNxgATlCiez59hw"}
 ```
 Record anything from `channel`: `UC1uv2Oq6kNxgATlCiez59hw` (`UC1uv2Oq6kNxgATlCiez59hw` are channel ID)<br>
-Channel ID for other HoloLiver are provided in `MAPPING` variable
+Channel ID are provided in dataset folder.

 You can add more by just creating a new line after the last one.<br>
 You also can remove any predefined one if you want.